- Prepare for the future of healthcare

 - Be career-ready in as little as 3 months

 - Train to earn an average of $37,000/yr

 Medical Administrative Assistant with EHR Program FAQs

-Get answers to the most common and important questions about enrolling in on of the medical administrative assistant training programs at Career Step.
-Our FAQs section provides answers to help you make an informed decision about your education.
+Get answers to the most common and important questions about signing up in one of the medical administrative assistant training programs at Career Step.
+Our FAQs section provides answers to help you make an informed decision about your training.

 - What role do medical administrative assistants play?

 Medical administrative assistants can be found in a variety of healthcare facilities because they keep the business on track while others see to the clinical needs of patients.
 Your specific job responsibilities would depend on your employer, but medical administrative assistants often handle:

 - Creating and updating patients' electronic health records

 - Managing the day-to-day operations of a medical facility